 2. Understand the Key Business Terms.
 Regardless of whether the company issues convertible notes or preferred stock, it is imperative that the entrepreneur understand all of the key business issues.
-In a convertible note financing, the key business issues include: (i) the amount of the discount on the conversion price (generally 20-35%); (ii) the terms of the warrant, if applicable; (iii) the interest rate on the note (generally 6-10% per annum); (iv) the definition of “event of default” and the related remedies; (v) the conversion rights of the noteholders; and (vi) whether the note will be subordinated to “senior indebtedness.”
+In a convertible note financing, the key business issues include: (i) the amount of the discount on the conversion price (generally 20%); (ii) the valuation cap, if applicable; (iii) the interest rate on the note (generally 5-6% per annum); (iv) the maturity date (generally 18-24 months); (v) the conversion rights of the noteholders; and (vi) what happens if the startup is acquired prior to the maturity date.
 In a preferred stock financing, the key business issues include: (i) the pre-money valuation; (ii) the terms of the liquidation preference; (iii) the terms of the anti-dilution provisions; (iv) the Board composition; (v) dividend-related issues; (vi) whether and to what extent vesting will be imposed on the founders’ shares; and (vii) the protective provisions.
 Needless to say, an experienced corporate lawyer will help negotiate the foregoing issues; however, as Chris Dixon (co-founder of Hunch) aptly pointed out in a recent blog post: “you can’t outsource the understanding of key financing and other legal documents to lawyers.”

 There is an outstanding video discussion on Mixergy.com of how the angel process works (and what could happen if you don’t adequately diligence your angels) between Brandon Watson, a smart entrepreneur (currently at Microsoft), and Andrew Warner, the founder of Mixergy.
 Brandon is extremely candid and discusses how he got “bullied” by his Board.
 Moreover, he expressly notes in the comments section of the post (in response to my comment) that: “The diligence factor was that I knew them, but had never taken money from them.”
 He also adds that: [O]ur legal counsel wasn’t worth a damn, and they were the expensive Silicon Valley kind.
 My issue was that the partner would bill for a lot of stuff that I felt shouldn’t have taken as long (my whole family are lawyers).
 I know that this could have been a partner specific issue, but my experience with the expensive SV lawyers has been a mixed bag at best.”
 (I discuss the big firm problem in my recent post, “Behind the Big Law-Firm Curtain: The Good, The Bad, The Ugly.”)

 5. Comply with Applicable Securities Laws.
 Whether the company issues convertible notes or shares of common stock or preferred stock, it will be issuing a “security” within the meaning of Section 2(a)(1) of the Securities Act of 1933, as amended (the “Securities Act”).
 Accordingly, such security must be registered with the Securities and Exchange Commission (the “SEC”) and registered/qualified with applicable state commissions, or there must be an applicable exemption from registration.
 For startups, there are certain prescribed transaction exemptions which may be applicable in connection with an angel financing, the most common of which is the so-called “private placement” exemption under Section 4(2) of the Securities Act and Regulation D promulgated thereunder.
 The rule of thumb in connection with private placements is to sell securities only to “accredited investors” (as defined in Rule 501 of Regulation D) in reliance on Rule 506 thereof.
-There are two significant reasons for this: (1) Rule 506 preempts state-law registration requirements pursuant to the National Securities Markets Improvement Act of 1996 – which means, in general, that the issuer merely must file with the applicable state commissioners (i) a Form D (see my recent post regarding Form D), (ii) a consent to service and (iii) a filing fee; and (2) there is no prescribed written disclosure requirement if the investors are “accredited” — though it still may be prudent in certain cases to furnish investors with a private placement memorandum (or at least a summary and/or a set of risk factors).
+There are two significant reasons for this: (1) Rule 506 preempts state-law registration requirements pursuant to the National Securities Markets Improvement Act of 1996 – which means, in general, that the issuer merely must file with the applicable state commissioners (i) a Form D (see my recent post regarding Form D), (ii) a consent to service and (iii) a filing fee; and (2) there is no prescribed written disclosure requirement if the investors are “accredited” (i.e., no requirement to deliver, for example, a private placement memo).

-There are eight categories of investors under the current definition of “accredited investor” — the most significant of which for entrepreneurs is an individual who has (i) a net worth (or joint net worth with his/her spouse) that exceeds $1 million at the time of the purchase or (ii) income exceeding $200,000 in each of the two most recent years (or joint income with a spouse exceeding $300,000 for those years) and a reasonable expectation of such income level in the current year.
+There are eight categories of investors under the current definition of “accredited investor” — the most significant of which for entrepreneurs is an individual who has (i) a net worth (or joint net worth with his/her spouse) that exceeds $1 million at the time of the purchase (not including their primary residence) or (ii) income exceeding $200,000 in each of the two most recent years (or joint income with a spouse exceeding $300,000 for those years) and a reasonable expectation of such income level in the current year.
 Indeed, if a company offers or sells securities to non-accredited investors, it opens a pandora’s box of compliance and disclosure issues, under both federal and state law.
-Accordingly, the entrepreneur must ensure that the angel is an “accredited investor” and that he represents and warrants such in a subscription agreement or other applicable agreement/document.
-(Obviously, this should not be difficult based on the foregoing definition.)
+Accordingly, the entrepreneur must ensure that the angel is an “accredited investor” by requiring the execution of an “investor questionnaire” andy by requiring certain representations and warranties in the applicable transaction documents.
 Non-compliance with applicable securities laws could result in serious adverse consequences, including a right of rescission for the securityholders (see my recent post “Rescission Offers: Five Tips for Entrepreneurs”), injunctive relief, fines and penalties, and possible criminal prosecution.